Harry Jupp: Later life

-In 1881, he was given a benefit match between the North and South at The Oval, but declined so badly that year that his best score in fourteen innings was 20 and he dropped out of the Surrey team after the August Bank Holiday.
+In 1881, he was given a benefit match between the North and South at The Oval, but declined so badly that year that his best score in fourteen innings was 20.
+He left Surrey after the August Bank Holiday.
 A benefit match was played every year at Dorking for him after this.

 After he retired as a player, Jupp was an umpire until 1888 and the professional to the Lymington Cricket Club in 1883.
 Jupp died in Bermondsey, London.
 He was buried at Nunhead, where his gravestone can be found in the undergrowth of the extreme SW corner of the cemetery.